xPloits3c/DorkEye/README.md

 copies or substantial portions of the Software.

 <div align="center">
-🌟If you found DorkEye useful, please star the repository🌟
+If you found DorkEye useful, please 🌟 the repository
 </div>